microsoft/containerregistry/README.md

 * **Does MAR have an service level agreement (SLA)?**

     MAR is globally distributed offering and does not have an SLA.
-You can view SLAs such as Azure Container Registry on [Microsoft SLA for Online Services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).
+You can view SLAs for products that MAR depends on such as Azure Container Registry at [Microsoft SLA for Online Services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).

 ## Legal Notices